 This is a cool choice if you’ve got a Blu-ray or you’re still rockin’ the DVD player.
 You’ve amassed an impressive collection of movies.
 There’s a large center shelf designed specifically for the TV and it is surrounded by two rows of smaller shelves that can house your movie collection, or any assortment of accessories or décor.
 This design offers a ton of space for storage.
 Often, you will find one that features over a dozen compartments that allow you to keep everything easily displayed and/or organized.
 If you want built in features such as these, this is a good style to choose.
 There are also ones that have shelves covered by cabinet doors or drawers, and – for those who prefer simplicity – other designs that are less busy.
 You can make the room look bigger by getting the structure in white.
 You may even have lights built into each shelf that will allow you to spotlight your favored items on display.

 Of course you may prefer something simpler.
 You can still store your electronic accessories and enjoy the streamlined look of a TV stand or console.
-It is an entertainment center with a low horizontal design that offers a lot of space for your media players, game systems and/or movie media.
+It is an entertainment center with a low horizontal design that offers a lot of space for you to play video games and online crypto poker.
 You may find large consoles as well, even those that feature drawers.
 They’re all of reasonably sturdy construction, but always confirm that the one you choose will be able to support the weight and size of your TV.
 You’ll find that stands for some of the larger TV’s are extra wide.
 This is a good thing, because it allows you to display accessories on the shelf, next to the TV without blocking any view of the screen.
 For tasteful and aesthetic reasons, pick a stand that is artfully in proportion with your TV.
 For that extra bit of elegance find one with glass shelves.
 They’re effective visually; they just make everything look more expensive.
 Get one with black glass and you’ve got a sleek console that seems to speak of luxury.

 TV Stands with Hutches